http://math.mit.edu/~stevenj/18.335) is the home

 Further reading: Trefethen, lectures 33, 34, 36.

-A solution to the loss of orthogonality in Lanczos and the growing computational effort in Arnoldi is restarting schemes, where we go for n steps and then restart with the k "best" eigenvectors.
+Discussed how rounding problems cause a loss of orthogonality in Lanczos, leading to "ghost" eigenvalues where extremal eigenvalues re-appear.
+In Arnoldi, we explicitly store and orthogonalize against all qj vectors, but then another problem arises: this becomes more and more expensive as n increases.
+The solution to this is restarting schemes, where we go for n steps and then restart with the k "best" eigenvectors.
 For k=1 this is easy, but explained why it is nontrivial for k>1: we need to restart in such a way that maintains the Lanczos (or Arnoldi) property that the residual AQn - QnHn is nonzero only in the n-th column (and that column is orthogonal to Qn).

 Discussed the implicitly restarted Lanczos method, which does n-k steps of shifted QR to reduce the problem from n to k dimensions.
 The key thing is that, because the Q matrices in QR on tridiagonal matrices are upper Hessenberg, their product can be shown to preserve the Lanczos property of the residual for the first k columns.